Nurturing Doubt

 About the Book

-Unique in ethnography, Nurturing Doubt documents the transforming effects of field experiences on a young Mennonite who went to Argentina to work with the Toba, first as a missionary and later as an anthropologist.
-Elmer Miller insightfully probes the documents--diaries, field journals, and letters--of both his lives, revealing as he does the ways in which his perceptions of the Toba--and theirs of him--changed when his role changed.
+Unique in ethnography, Nurturing Doubt documents the transforming effects of field experiences on a young Mennonite.
+Elmer Miller went to Argentina to work with the Toba, first as a missionary and later as an anthropologist.
+Looking back, Miller probes the documents (diaries, field journals, and letters) of both his lives.
+As he does, he reveals the ways his perception of the Toba, and their perception of him, changed as his role changed.

 Awards